msewell13/turk_books/README.md

 $ zappa deploy
 '''

+## Features

+* Upload you receipts and bills to dropbox and have them automically parsed (using combination of OCR and Amazon Mechanical Turk) and then record the transactions to your accounting ledger ([Ledger-CLI](https://www.ledger-cli.org/)).

+* If the transaction is a bill, once parsed it will create and send a check to the vendor using [Lob](https://lob.com)

 ## Future Developments

 * This program doesn't even work yet so let's not get ahead of ourselves.
+* Online Payments API?

 ## Built With